Beyond the Basics

 Interdiction is when another player or an NPC forces your ship out of quantum travel.
 Ships built for it, like the RSI Mantis, carry a Quantum Snare that pulls you into normal space — usually right next to the attacker.
 You will see a visual distortion and hear an audio cue as it happens.

-- Or flee.
+4. Or flee.
 Boost away at full thrust.
-The snare weakens with distance, and once you are clear you can hold B and jump out.
+The snare weakens with distance, and once you are clear you can switch to QT mode and jump out.

 Interdiction is most common on busy routes and near known pirate areas, especially in Pyro.
 Carrying valuable cargo?
 Plan your route on the Starmap and pick quieter waypoints where you can.